kilam9900/Lindo/README.md

 Trying to fix this masterpiece.
+Any help is welcome